godotengine/godot-docs/classes/class_node.rst

 - void **propagate_call** **(** :ref:`String<class_string>` method, :ref:`Array<class_array>` args=[  ], :ref:`bool<class_bool>` parent_first=false **)**

-Calls the method (if present) with the arguments given in "args" on this Node and recursively on all children.
-If the parent_first argument is true then the method will be called on the current ``Node`` first, then on all children.
-If it is false then the children will get called first.
+Calls the given method (if present) with the arguments given in ``args`` on this node and recursively on all its children.
+If the parent_first argument is ``true`` then the method will be called on the current node first, then on all children.
+If it is ``false`` then the children will be called first.

 .. _class_Node_propagate_notification:

 - void **propagate_notification** **(** :ref:`int<class_int>` what **)**

-Notify the current node and all its children recursively by calling notification() in all of them.
+Notifies the current node and all its children recursively by calling notification() on all of them.

 .. _class_Node_queue_free:

 - void **queue_free** **(** **)**

 Queues a node for deletion at the end of the current frame.
-When deleted, all of its children nodes will be deleted as well.
+When deleted, all of its child nodes will be deleted as well.
 This method ensures it's safe to delete the node, contrary to :ref:`Object.free<class_Object_free>`.
-Use :ref:`Object.is_queued_for_deletion<class_Object_is_queued_for_deletion>` to know whether a node will be deleted at the end of the frame.
+Use :ref:`Object.is_queued_for_deletion<class_Object_is_queued_for_deletion>` to check whether a node will be deleted at the end of the frame.

 .. _class_Node_raise:

 - void **raise** **(** **)**

 Moves this node to the top of the array of nodes of the parent node.
-This is often useful on GUIs (:ref:`Control<class_control>`), because their order of drawing fully depends on their order in the tree.
+This is often useful in GUIs (:ref:`Control<class_control>` nodes), because their order of drawing depends on their order in the tree.

 .. _class_Node_remove_and_skip:

 - void **remove_and_skip** **(** **)**

-Removes a node and set all its children as children of the parent node (if exists).
-All even subscriptions that pass by the removed node will be unsubscribed.
+Removes a node and sets all its children as children of the parent node (if it exists).
+All event subscriptions that pass by the removed node will be unsubscribed.

 .. _class_Node_remove_child:

 - void **remove_child** **(** :ref:`Node<class_node>` node **)**

-Removes a child ``Node``.
-Node is NOT deleted and will have to be deleted manually.
+Removes a child node.
+The node is NOT deleted and must be deleted manually.

 .. _class_Node_remove_from_group: